Why migrate Lenovo OS to SSD?

 Method 1.
 Clone Lenovo system disk to SSD for free

 AOMEI Backupper Standard is a freeware with complete features to protect you data.
 It enables you to clone an entire hard disk to another for free.
 That is to say, your operating system along with all the partitions on the source disk will be copied to the destination SSD at once.
 And with the default intelligent clone mode, only the used sectors will be cloned - this enables you to clone larger HDD to smaller SSD.

-This approach is more suitable for people who wants to migrate all the data on the disk, or wants to clone Lenovo to SSD free of charge.
+This approach is more suitable for people who wants to clone Lenovo hard drive SSD, or clone Lenovo to SSD free of charge.
 Download it to have a try.

 Step 1.
 Download, install and launch AOMEI Backupper Standard, select Disk Clone under Clone tab.

 Step 2.
-Select the disk you want to clone as the source disk, hit Next button.
+Select the Lenovo disk you want to clone as the source disk, hit Next button.

 Step 3.
-Choose the SSD as the destination disk, click Next to continue.
+Choose the new SSD as the destination disk, click Next to continue.

 Step 4.
-Here in Operation Summary, you can Edit Partition, check SSD Alignment (recommended) or Sector by Sector Clone if needed, then confirm your operation and click Start Clone to begin the process.
+Here in Operation Summary, tick SSD Alignment (recommended) and configure other settings if needed.
+Then, confirm your operation and click Start Clone to begin the process.